SlicerMorph/Tutorials/MALPACA/K-means_templates_selection.md

 ### Step 3.
 Generating downsampled point clouds with point-to-point correspondence.
 * Specify a `Spacing factor` value using the slider (red) or simply input a value in the box at the right side (Fig. S13).
 This value determines how sparse the downsampled reference point cloud will be.
 The larger the spacing factor value, the sparser the point cloud will be.
-For new samples, this requires some experimentation on user’s end (See explanation in next steps).
-For mouse sample spacing of 0.03 is suggested
+For new samples, this requires some experimentation on users' end (See explanation in next steps).
+For mouse sample, the spacing factor of 0.03 is suggested
-* Click the `Step 1: Generate downsampled reference pointcloud button (blue)`.
+* Click the `Step 1: Generate downsampled reference pointcloud button (blue)` button.
 After the downsampled reference point cloud is generated, the box below (green) will display information about the name of the reference model and the number of points in the reference point cloud.
 The `Step 2: Generate Point Clouds matched to Reference` button will also be enabled.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_002.png" width = 600>